NipuniKodithuwakku/HTTP_Request_In_Kotlin/README.md

-#HTTP request In Kotlin
+<h1>HTTP request with kotlin</h1><br>
-first we need to the app permission to access to the internet to get http requests.
+✌first we need to the app permission to access to the internet to get http request